smartcontractkit/documentation/docs/Developer Reference/getting-help.md

 When writing issues, remember to:
 - Keep titles short
 - Be clear and concise about the issue that you are encountering
-- Format your message ([using 3 backticks](https://discuss.codecademy.com/t/using-backticks-to-format-your-code/3697) will help format your code)
+- Format your issue description.
+Use [three backticks (```)](https://discuss.codecademy.com/t/using-backticks-to-format-your-code/3697) to format format your code or log output.
 - Always add any and all associated code
-- Please don't use screenshots, those *generally* make it harder!
+- Don't use screenshots.
+Screenshots are not searchable and generally make it harder to understand your issue.

 ## 4. Ask a question on [Stack Overflow](https://stackoverflow.com/questions/ask?tags=chainlink) or [Stack Exchange Ethereum](https://ethereum.stackexchange.com/)

-This is where the majority of people will end up, and is one of the most helpful resources out there.
-Stack Overflow is meant to be living documentation, so please do your best to make a [thoughtful, easy to triage question](https://stackoverflow.com/help/how-to-ask).
-This will make it much easier for people to help debug your issue, and make sure it doesn't get removed from the site.
+This is where most people will end up and is one of the most helpful resources out there.
+Stack Overflow is living documentation, so do your best to make a [thoughtful and easy to triage question](https://stackoverflow.com/help/how-to-ask).
+This will make it much easier for people to help debug your issue and ensure it doesn't get removed from the site.
 Remember, we want to make this question **searchable** so others who run into the same issue can also get their question solved.
-You could use really any forum based site you like if you prefer another site over Stack Overflow.
+You could use any forum-based site you like if you prefer another site over Stack Overflow.

-Here is an example of a not-so-well-formatted question:
+Here is an example of a poorly formatted question:

 > Title: Please help
 > I'm following this guide, and my code is breaking, what's going on?